Antissa is one of the best and most interesting of the traditional mountain villages of Lesvos.

 follow the riverbed which has been paved it will

-take past Kostas Taverna on the right and down to
+take you past the old Kostas Taverna on the right and down to

 the beach.
 There is a pond at the end that is full